”The discovery of a wine is of greater moment than the discovery of a constellation. The universe is too full of stars." ~ Benjamin Franklin

 What's the Score: I know there are many folks who just want to know the score and move on, nothing wrong with that method of shopping.
 I gave this wine a score of 95 points on the CCWB 100 point scale.
 First, because the price point on this wine is so reasonable and two because this wine is like a high caliber rifle, it really makes an impact on the palate, making the QPR off the charts.

 My Recommendation: This is a run don't walk recommendation, so you better hot foot it down to your local wine store and grab a case before they are all gone.
-The summer grilling season is a few short months away and you don't won't miss out on this fantastic deal.
+The summer grilling season is a few short months away, do not miss out on this fantastic deal.
 Are you still here?
 Ummm, what the heck are you waiting for?
 Get your happy little self out the door, fill up your cart, where ever you can find it and stock up.
 This wine will not disappoint anyone on any level, you will thank me over and over again.
-Until next everyone sip long and prosper, cheers!
+Until next time remember, everyone, sip long and prosper cheers!